eMedicine Specialties > Plastic Surgery > Nose

 Preoperative photography of the patient is essential prior to rhinoplasty.
 Take photographs of the frontal view, in profile, and as a caudal-to-cranial image to demonstrate the columella and septum.
 Review these photographs preoperatively with the patient to discuss the areas with which the patient is dissatisfied.

-Digital photography in conjunction with computer programs that allow patients to see possible operative results has become popular in the past decade.
+Digital photography in conjunction with computer programs that allow patients to see possible operative results has become popular.
 Surgeons using these programs to demonstrate probable operative results need to emphasize to the patient that the depicted results are simulations and do not guarantee final postoperative results.
 Individual healing and scarring may alter the final results and the patient should be made aware of this possibility.

 In general, rhinoplasty can be performed as an outpatient procedure if the patient has adequate arrangements for transportation home as well as aftercare.
 The choice of anesthetic (general vs local with intravenous sedation) does not affect the patient's choice of ambulatory surgery.
 Unless other mitigating circumstances are present, the surgeon's preference determines the choice of anesthetic.